Mardi Himal helicopter tour from Pokhara

 Mardi Himal helicopter tour.

-Reach the Mardi Himal base-camp area from Pokhara in 15 to 20 minutes, land for a 360° Annapurna panorama, and be back at your hotel by late morning.
+Reach Mardi Himal Base Camp from Pokhara in about fifteen minutes, land for a 360° Annapurna panorama, and be back at your hotel by 8:15 AM: about two hours, door to door.
+Priced per person from USD 500 (full group of five) up to USD 2,300 (flying solo).
 No trekking, no altitude grind, all ages.
 Everything you need below: cost, route, what to expect, landing versus fly-by, and how to book.

 The flight, in numbers.